Tag Archives: group ride

 9-min. cool down with drills

 A ride like the one above takes one hour, keeps you moving, and only involves hard effort for ¼ of the ride.
-By switching up different intervals of effort and rest, indoor biking can be beneficial and very fun.
+By switching up different intervals of effort and rest, indoor biking can be beneficial and fun.

 Trainer Pitfalls

-Time on the trainer can be very beneficial to your riding, however, it can also be very hard on you if done improperly.
-When riding outdoor, you have natural portions of rest while coasting or descending, but on an indoor trainer you cannot coast.
-People tend to pedal at effort on a trainer throughout the entire ride and overdo it.
-A good rule of thumb is to balance high effort with rest at a three to one ratio.
-If a ride calls for 10 total minutes at 80% effort, be sure to include 30 total minutes of low effort work.
+Time on the trainer can be very beneficial to your riding.
+However, it can also be tough on you if done improperly.
+When riding outdoors, you have natural portions of rest while coasting or descending, but on an indoor trainer, you cannot coast.
+Riders on a trainer need to occasionally spin effortlessly so as not to overdo it.

 riding your bike indoors tired